aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Some men dream of fortunes, others dream of cookies.
+> 🥠 Flattery will go far tonight.

-Last update: Tue Jun  2 08:58:57 2026
+Last update: Wed Jun  3 09:18:50 2026

 ### Let's play! 🎮